VectorInstitute/interpretability/reference_implementations/Intepretable-models/Imaging/ProtoP/README.md

 - [MNIST](https://www.kaggle.com/datasets/hojjatk/mnist-dataset)
     - This dataset is present on the Vector cluster at the following path `/ssd003/projects/aieng/public/interp_bootcamp/datasets/MNIST`.
     - If you are running scripts on your laptop, you need to download the dataset from the link above.

+>[!NOTE]
+>- The prototypical network training code isn't available at the moment.
+Please contact the facilitators if this is needed urgently.